NetworkCurator/NetworkCurator.github.io/user/dataexport.md

 The network data export includes some fields (e.g. `class_id`, `node_id`) that are used internally by the database.
 These fields are not used during a re-import.

 {:.p-warning}
-The NetworkCurator database keeps track of object ownership, and the output files contain fields to convey this information.
-Note, however, that object ownership is not preserved when a network is re-imported.
+The NetworkCurator database keeps track of object ownership.
+The complete annotation history format contains this information.
+Note, however, that ownership is not preserved when a network is re-imported.